Shopify vs. WordPress

 Listen to article

-Audio is generated by DropInBlog's AI and may have slight pronunciation nuances.
+Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-In the context of eCommerce, a Shopify vs WordPress comparison is really a Shopify vs WooCommerce comparison.
+In the context of e-commerce, a Shopify vs. WordPress comparison is really a Shopify vs. WooCommerce comparison.
 WordPress is primarily a content management system and blogging platform.
-So, in order to be able to do eCommerce on WordPress, you have to install WooCommerce, which is a WordPress plugin.
+So, in order to be able to do e-commerce on WordPress, you have to install WooCommerce, which is a WordPress plugin.
 This implies that, for starters, you need to have a WordPress account.

 WooCommerce home page

-Adding WooCommerce is a prerequisite for launching an eCommerce store on WordPress, but that’s not all you need to be able to run your business.
+Adding WooCommerce is a prerequisite for launching an e-commerce store on WordPress, but that’s not all you need to be able to run your business.
 You need to fulfill other requirements too and add a bunch of additional plugins to run your store as smoothly as possible, but more on that later.

 Compared to WooCommerce, Shopify is much more integrated.
 It’s not a bundle of disparate tools glued together.
-Shopify was created exclusively for eCommerce.
-It’s a one-stop eCommerce platform that provides entrepreneurs with the tools they need to start an online business without too much hassle.
+Shopify was created exclusively for e-commerce.
+It’s a one-stop e-commerce platform that provides entrepreneurs with the tools they need to start an online business without too much hassle.
 It was designed to be simple and to get your store up and running in the shortest possible time.

 Shopify home page